Spatial anisotropies from long wavelength scalar and tensor modes: Gradient expansion

 We focus on superhorizon perturbations (which can be approximated as a constant in space at subhorizon scales).
 For that we expand $\R$ and $\gamma_{ij}$ around $\mathbf{x}=\mathbf{0}$ to second order in gradients, which gives

-where $x^k\partial_k\R$ is a shortcut for $x^k\partial_k \R|_{\mathbf{x}=\mathbf{0}}$, and so on.
+where $x^k\partial_k(\cdots\,\!)$ is a shortcut for $x^k\left[\partial_k (\cdots\,\!)|_{\mathbf{x}=\mathbf{0}}\right]$, and so on.

-For an adiabatic evolution, the curvature fluctuation $\R$ is constant outside the horizon~\cite{Bardeen:1980kt, Lyth:1984gv}, its time derivative evolving as $\dot{\R} \sim \mathcal{O}(k^2/H^2)$, where $k$ is its Fourier mode~\cite{Bardeen:1980kt}.
-Similarly, if the background evolution is an isotropic attractor (i.e. if anisotropy decays with time), tensor modes are constant outside the horizon~\cite{Bordin:2016ruc}, and we therefore take $\dot{\gamma}_{ij} \sim \mathcal{O}(k^2/H^2)$.
+For an adiabatic evolution, the curvature fluctuation $\R$ is constant outside the horizon~\cite{Bardeen:1980kt, Lyth:1984gv}, its time derivative evolving as $\dot{\R} \sim \mathcal{O}(q^2/H^2)$~\cite{Bardeen:1980kt}.
+Similarly, if the background evolution is an isotropic attractor (i.e. if anisotropy decays with time), tensor modes are constant outside the horizon~\cite{Bordin:2016ruc}, and we also have $\dot{\gamma}_{ij} \sim \mathcal{O}(q^2/H^2)$.
 Thus, at second order in the gradient expansion, only the leading terms in~\eqref{eq:grad-expansion} can evolve with time.

 In what follows, we quickly will review the fact that, when working to first order in the gradient expansion, the leading and sub-leading terms are just coordinate artifacts.
 In fact, physical gravitational effects should be proportional to $\mathbf{x}^2$, as can be explicitly shown using Conformal Fermi Coordinates \cite{Dai:2015rda}.
 One can find coordinates which satisfy the comoving gauge conditions where those terms are absent \cite{Creminelli:2012ed, Hinterbichler:2012nm}.
-At sub-sub-leading order, we re-derive the known fact that an isotropic curvature fluctuation (defined by the Laplacian $\nabla^2\R$) is locally equivalent to a curved background.
+At sub-sub-leading order, we re-derive the known fact that the \emph{isotropic} curvature fluctuation (defined by the Laplacian $\nabla^2\R$) is locally equivalent to a curved background (characterized by the spatial curvature $k$).
 Therefore, in the presence of such a perturbation, an observer will measure a slightly curved universe.
 Based on these results, we then ask if something analogous happens to other types of sub-sub-leading terms.
-This will lead us to the metric~\eqref{eq:eff-metric}, which is at the base of our main findings.
+This will lead to the metric~\eqref{eq:metric}, which is the basis of our main findings.